 Emergency Medical Information Program

-The Emergency Medical Information program, or EMI, helps first responders find your medical information if you or a family member has an emergency.
+The Emergency Medical Information program, or EMI, helps us find your medical information in an emergency.
 You can download and print a form or pick up a kit at your nearest fire station.
-The EMI program is easy:

 - Fill out one form for each member of your family.